 The headset is minimalistic, with a power button on the right side and USB-C (for both charging and tethering to a PC) and headphone jacks on the left.
 Oculus has tweaked the way that you fit the Oculus Quest 2 to your face relative to the original model, with sliding lenses that are a lot easier to fit and get to the correct focal depth even if, like me, you wear glasses.
 However, you're still probably going to want to have somebody else nearby to fit the head strap comfortably because trying to fit a strap to your head while you're wearing it is a tricky matter to pull off correctly.

 The Oculus Quest 2 uses a slightly reworked set of hand controls relative to the original model, although both still rely on simple handgrips with top-facing loops that the headset uses to track the position and movement of each handgrip.
-Each grip has an analogue stick and two primary action buttons as well as two analogue triggers and dedicated oculus and menu option buttons.
+Each grip has an analogue stick and 2 primary action buttons as well as 2 analogue triggers and dedicated oculus and menu option buttons.

 - Involves data sharing with Facebook